Every year, roughly 500,000 people come down to the 10-day extravaganza that is Daytona Bike Week!

 Lightweight synthetic clothing is good for a warmer ride.
 Make sure you know the weight limit of your motorcycle and adjust the tire pressure and suspension.
 Although, if you're going to bike week you probably already knew that!

 You'll want your tickets on your phone so that you always have them on you, and you'll want your motorcycle insurance info too!

 The last thing you want is to make it to Bike Week on time and stay caught up when all your new friends go out for a ride.

 Expect the weather to be warm and sunny, with some extra heat to consider thanks to all the crowds!

 Other than the Daytona 200 and the World's Largest V8 Parade, Bike Week will be home to several shows of note:

 Daytona Beach itself has over 200 properties for you to stay at with over 12,000 rooms!
 That includes everything from hotels and motels to campgrounds/RV parks!

-Unfortunately, the nearby streets are likely to be permit parking only, so it'll be a hard area to navigate.
+Unfortunately, the nearby streets are likely only to be permit parking, so it'll be a tricky area to navigate.

 Your best bet may be the Daytona International Speedway, which has tons of parking.